clarkfitzg/phd_research/admin/plan.md

 This could even be done dynamically using numerical optimization- check programmatically if prices drop below a certain level and then run it.
-See what it's like for data stored in S3 or EBS.
+See what it's like for data stored in Simple Storage Service (S3) or Elastic Block Storage (EBS).
 Elastic map reduce (EMR) with S3.

 Compare performance among Azure, Google.